 Sleep is especially critical for infants, as well as their parents.
 It’s not only a time for rest; it’s also crucial for a baby’s mood, growth and learning.
 So it’s important to do it right.

 Because babies sleep so much during the first few months (newborns can sleep up to 16 or 17 hours a day), it’s vital to follow the sleep ABCs to ensure parents and caregivers are providing the safest-possible environment for their infant.
-According to the Minnesota Sudden Infant Death Center, babies should sleep Alone, on their Back and in a Crib.
+Babies should sleep Alone, on their Back and in a Crib.
 This lowers a baby’s risk of sudden unexpected infant death from SIDS and can prevent other causes of sleep-related infant death, like suffocation.

 - Although co-sleeping is a method many parents consider, the Minnesota Sudden Infant Death Center and the American Academy of Pediatrics do not recommend babies co-sleep with any adult, for any reason.
 A sleeping adult cannot ensure that they have not accidentally pulled their bedding up and over the top of their baby or moved their pillow too close to their baby’s face, no matter how lightly they sleep.